top of page

 EMDR (Eye Movement Desensitization and Reprocessing)

 EMDR is a type of therapy that assists in the processing and reintegration of traumatic or disturbing events.
 EMDR therapy works to heal a client's mind in much the same way the body recovers from physical trauma.
 "When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
-EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
-The brain’s information processing system naturally moves toward mental health.
-If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
-Once the block is removed, healing resumes.
-Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes."
-(From EMDR.com)
+Using the detailed protocols and procedures learned in EMDR training..., clinicians help clients activate their natural healing processes."
+(From EMDR.com) EMDR work can be helpful with many kinds of trauma, mental blocks and disorders. it is a multi-phase process of therapy that requires established trust between the therapist and client.

-Dialectical Behavior Therapy
+Dialectical Behavior Therapy (DBT)

 Cost